Apply to a foreign university with confidence

 Hong Kong is a part of the Hague Convention on the legalization of documents, therefore if your country is also a member of the Convention, your certificate/diploma must be apostilled.
 Otherwise, you may need to go through consular legalization.
 The exact requirements depend on the country.

-In addition to an IB Diploma and A-Levels, students can attend pre-university Foundation programs to enter the university.
+In addition to A-Levels, students can attend pre-university Foundation programs to enter the university.
 They help to improve the level of English and enhance the student's knowledge in specialized subjects.
 For example, in the natural sciences and humanities, mathematics and medicine.
 Typically, such courses last 1 year.
 The qualifications of most programs allow graduates to enter not only Hong Kong but also British, American and Chinese universities.
 To enrol, the applicant must provide a certificate of secondary education and transcript with grades from high school, language certificate (TOEFL/IELTS) and the results of final exams in the native country.
 Additionally, the administration may schedule an interview.

 Some educational institutions offer summer preparatory courses before the admission to the university.
 As a rule, they are modular and prepare students for a certain specialty, for example, law.
 In the classroom, students master the basics of the field of study, read educational material and learn the intricacies of the future learning process.
 Upon completion, students receive certificates and confidence in their knowledge.
 To enrol in the courses, the applicant must provide a transcript of current grades, a letter of motivation and a language certificate (TOEFL/IELTS).
 Such programs supplement knowledge but are not a key condition for admission to bachelor’s studies.